-The Council records the value of in-kind donations or services when there is an objective basis available to measure their value.
-In-kind donations are included in the accompanying statement of assets, liabilities and net assets - modified cash basis at their estimated values at date of receipt.
-The in-kind donation, with a fair value of \$2,775, has been included in the accompanying financial statements for the year ended December 31, 2021.
-No in-kind donations were received as of and for the year ended December 31, 2020.
+The Council records the value of donated materials or services when there is an objective basis available to measure their value.
+Donated materials or services are included in the accompanying statement of assets, liabilities and net assets - modified cash basis at their estimated values at date of receipt.
+The Council received advertising from an organization for fundraising efforts and travel vouchers from an organization for the Council's travel program.
 A number of volunteers donated amounts of their time to the Council's program services.
 No amounts have been reflected in the statement for donated services as they do not meet the requirements to record.
+The Council did not monetize any contributed nonfinancial assets.